top of page

 atwood rv water heater

 RV holding tanks carry all the water that needs to be heated.
-A sensor that is in contact with the water detects when the temperature of the water goes down.
+A sensor in contact with the water detects when the temperature drops.
 This could be due to the water sitting in the tank for long or because of prolonged use of the water.
-Once the sensor sends the signal to the control module, it turns the heating element on that, in turn, starts heating the water.
+Once the sensor sends the signal to the control module, it turns the heating element on, which then starts heating the water.

 Pros: